openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 As a reviewer, you can access your review task in two ways:
 1. Using the direct link in the review request email.
-2. Through the Review section on the Janeway Dashboard.
+2. Through the **Review** section on the Janeway Dashboard.

 ## Direct link
 If the journal has enabled one-click access, you can go straight to the review page (bypassing the login screen) by using the link in the review invitation.
 Otherwise, you will have to log in as usual to access it.

 > [!NOTE]
 > Do **not** share your link!
-This link is generated specifically for you and your review task, and functions like a password.
+This link is generated specifically for you and your review task.
+It functions like a password.
 If you share it, someone else can access your review task under your name and credentials.

 ## Dashboard
 If you log into Janeway as a reviewer, you will see the **Reviewer** section on your Dashboard.
-Here, you can see active requests, accepted ones, and reviews you have completed.
+Here, you can see active review requests, accepted review requests, and any reviews you have completed.

 If you have any other roles within a journal (e.g. author, editor), you will also see sections for these on your dashboard.
 ![Reviewer Dashboard block](../../support/images/workflow/reviewer-block.png)